timorovers/timorovers/README.md

 ### I am Timo Rovers
 - Currently working at Hendrix Genetics
-- Basic coding knowledge in AL (Application Language) which is used for Microsoft Business Central
+- Basic AL knowledge (Application Language) which is used for Microsoft Business Central
 - Enjoy playing badminton and riding motorcycles
 - One of my favorite words is "nuke" 💨